2018 marks 100 years since the Representation of the People Act 1918 – the act which allowed some women in the UK the right to vote.

 To mark this centenary, Oxford Playhouse is hosting a year-long festival of events celebrating women’s voices and stories, past, present and future.

-- The return of Proto-type Theater with The Audit
+- Proto-type Theater's The Audit

 - Natalie Cutler’s Not Yet Suffragette

 - The comedy powerhouse that is Sophie Willan

 - Phoenix Nights comedian Janice Connelly

 - An exciting Scratch Night focused on female-led companies

 - Samantha Baines' amazing blend of comedy and science

 - Yolande Mercy's hilarious Quarter Life Crisis